The Adventures of the Wandle Pirates

 In the dock under Mr Francis’s gimlet gaze the brave pirates crumbled, dissolving into tears.
 The magistrate discharged eight-year-old James Johnson, the son of a Wandsworth costermonger, as there was no evidence that he had taken part in the robbery.
 The remaining lads sobbed loudly when after a stern telling-off each was sentenced to six strokes of the birch cane.
 They sobbed even more loudly when each was taken from the dock to a nearby room to receive his six of the best.
 The cries of pain were clearly heard in the courtroom.

 Nor did they have far to look, for a few days after the Budd and Sweet incident another member of the gang, twelve-year-old George Allen, was charged with leading an attack on a thirteen-year-old boy, Henry Goult, who was playing in a field near the Wandle when he was suddenly pelted with stones and bricks.
-Commenting on the case the Bristol Times and Mirror of the 14th of August 1896 stated that
+Commenting on the case The Bristol Times and Mirror of 14 August 1896 stated that

 there can be no doubt in the mind of any impartial person that the literary horrors served up for the ill-trained child must be injurious.
 Schoolboys of a better class may read such twaddle without being influenced by it.
 Boys of an ignorant and vicious nature are, however, stimulated to evil actions by this cheap trash which is so general.